rainmanp7/Prime/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18454738.svg)](https://doi.org/10.5281/zenodo.18454738)

+​"🛡️ Integrity Verified: All core discovery files are cryptographically signed in MANIFEST.txt.
+Any version of this repository without a matching hash is an unauthorized derivative."

 ## Overview
 This repository contains the neural weights and manifold interrogation scripts used to identify high-probability Mersenne prime candidates at the Zettillion and Googolplex scales.